aptech/docs/docs/setcatbasecase.rst

 Purpose
 ----------------

-Assign the label *basecase* to be the base case for the categorical variable specified by *column* .
+Assign the label *basecase* to be the base case for the categorical variable specified by *columns* .

 Format
 ----------------